plfa/plfa.github.io/src/plfa/part1/Connectives.lagda.md

-But when we consider the functions that provide evidence for these implications, then the first corresponds to an isomorphism while the second only corresponds to an embedding, revealing a sense in which one of these laws is "more true" than the other.
+But when we consider the functions that provide evidence for these implications, then the first corresponds to an isomorphism while the second only corresponds to a retraction, revealing a sense in which one of these laws is "more true" than the other.